lc-silverio/lc-silverio/README.md

 Skills: Illustrator, Photoshop, Adobe XD, VirtualBox, Networks, Computer Diagnostics and Repairs, IT Support, Data Recovery, Systems Migration, Cloning

-- 🔭 I’m currently working on finishing my college degree (2021)
+- 🔭 Bachelors in Computer Science and Engineering since 2021
 - 🌱 I’m currently learning Arduino, Color Theory, Coding in several languages, 3D design, Adobe XD and InDesign, Live Streaming setups for events and several other minor skills
 - 🤔 I’m looking for help with Getting better at coding and add new skills to my tool belt
 - 💬 Ask me about anything tech related